timescale/docs/promscale/downsampling/recording.md

 Promscale recording rules are built on top of Prometheus recording rules capabilities.
 Recording rules are written in a `YAML` file and specified in the Promscale configuration file.
-* `recording rules` are used for computationally expensive expressions and save their result as a new set of time series data.
+The recording rules are used for computationally expensive expressions and save their result as a new set of time series data.
 These help in visualization of data over a long period of time.